 And Learn to Sit with Discomfort

 Carita said, “Recognize what’s happening in your body.
 And recognize when you’re not actually listening.
-Is your partner actually asking you for help?
+Is your partner asking you for help?
 Are they asking for suggestions or are they asking to just be listened to?
 People often don’t pay attention and just jump in wanting to fix it.”
 Yes.
-She added, “There isn’t necessarily a problem be fixed.
+She added, “There isn’t necessarily a problem to be fixed.
 But a situation to be understood.
-And people have a really hard time with that.
-And sitting with the discomfort of not knowing.
+People have a really hard time with that and sitting with the discomfort of not knowing.
 If they see their partner in distress, they want it to stop.
 Rather than trying to find out what their partner is looking for.”

 It’s Probably Not About You